BartvBaal/Thesis/papers.md

     - Uniform rotation and homogeneous configurations (Butterworth and Ipser 1975, 1976)
     - post-Newtonian gravity and an ideal Fermi gas EoS (Shapiro and Lightman 1976(b))
 * ?If crust replacement takes place, what happens to the former crust - it moves down into the neutron liquid?
 So whatever is the makeup of the central regions of a NS, it can be created through *regular* means and does not depend on explosive creation techniques?

+* Accreted crust is also called a dirty crust (by Brown)